 Result: The replication procedure recreates this version on the target server: Target 1 (2).

-If there was a snapshot referring to version 2 on the source server, it will refer to version 1 on the target server after the import.
+If there is a snapshot referring to version 2 on the source server, it refers to version 1 on the target server after the import.